mdosch/ephemeris/MIGRATION.md

 There are two changes in this project which you will have to adjust to:

 * The format of blog-posts became more strict.
-* The naming of the comment-files bacme more strict.
+* The naming of the comment-files became more strict.

 ## Blog Posts